yactouat/yactouat/content/posts/checkmarks-that-hurt.md

 ## TL;DR: I tried to do several things at the same time

-I'm talking about[this commit](https://github.com/yactouat/yactouat/commit/529e01060cbc538c5db21e9ba40c7d4109e469f8).
+I'm talking about [this commit](https://github.com/yactouat/yactouat/commit/529e01060cbc538c5db21e9ba40c7d4109e469f8).
 My initial thought was "hey let's just notify the user when a new post is created".
 With Laravel mailables, it's laughibly simple to wire such logic.
 But, as I was executing this task, a lingering thought trapped me into the ship late loop: "users (e.g. my girlfriend) will think I'm a spammer if I send an email at each new blog post without giving them the option to unsubscribe".

 So, I decided to ship the unsubscribe feature at the same time.
 I thought it would be easy, but it wasn't.
 I had to learn a lot of stuff, and I'm not even sure I'm doing it right.
 UX is a bitch, once you start thinking about your users, you may end up with a good product; but let's face it, it comes with a cost: everything becomes waaaay harder.